Next.js vs TanStack Start vs Furin

 • Next.js = App Router (stable), not Pages Router.

-• TanStack Start = RC (1.x, pre-GA).
-The official TanStack site labels it "RC / preparing for 1.0".
+• TanStack Start = 1.x stable (released May 2026).
+The official TanStack site still labels it "RC" in some nav elements, but the npm packages and GitHub releases are on stable 1.x semver.
 Server functions are stable; RSC is experimental and excluded.

 • Furin = latest stable.
 Where a feature is planned but not shipped, we say so explicitly.

 • This comparison is maintained by the Furin team.
-We flag our own limitations with ⚠️ and our advantages with πŸ’‘ so you can verify independently.
+We flag our own limitations with ⚠️ and our advantages with 💡 so you can verify independently.

 At a glance